MRI-Lab-Graz/psycho-validator/docs/SCHEMA_VERSIONING_COMPLETE.md

 ## Summary

-Schema versioning has been successfully implemented for psycho-validator!
+Schema versioning has been successfully implemented for prism-validator!
 Users can now validate datasets against different versions of validation schemas, similar to Docker's image tagging system.

 ## What's New